Storm damage causes the highest volume and cost of insurance claims in Bermuda.

 Deductibles apply to building and contents damage caused by windstorms, earthquakes or floods.
 While you can reduce your annual premium by selecting a higher deductible, make sure you select an amount that you can afford to pay if you have to claim.
 By increasing your deductible, you are effectively self-insuring for an increased amount of money.

-Review your sums insured annually
+Review your sums insured annually to avoid being underinsured

 Rebuilding costs tend to rise over time so you should review your sums insured annually to ensure you have adequate coverage.
 You should also review your policy after any renovations because the cost to rebuild your home may have increased.